8 Creative and Innovative Summer Fundraising Ideas

 3. RaiseRight

-RaiseRight is the perfect summer fundraiser—especially if your supporters are traveling or can’t gather in person.
+RaiseRight is the perfect summer fundraiser, especially if your supporters are traveling or can't gather in person.
+Just shop, dine, or book travel through RaiseRight and your organization earns with every purchase.

-During summer, you can encourage your members to use RaiseRight for things like:
+During summer, you can encourage your supporters to use RaiseRight for:

-- Travel costs—flights, hotels, ground transportation, and experiences or activities
+- Travel (flights, hotels, ground transportation, experiences or activities)

 - Grocery or department store shopping for barbecues, get-togethers, beach days, and more

-- Gifting or celebrating occasions like graduations, Father's Day, or weddings
+- Gifting or celebratory occasions like graduations, Father's Day, or weddings

 - Retail shopping, especially during big holiday sales (think Memorial Day or Fourth of July)